ruggeri/tech-notes/randos/displays.md

   - This is the resolution of my 2019 MacBook Pro 16".
   - For 16" display: 226px/in, 89px/cm, 79px/degree (at 20" typical
     distance).
+  - Notice that the 16" MBP screen is bigger than the 15", but pixel density stayed the same.
   - Apple gives this resolution/size "Retina" approval.
 - 3840x2160: called UHD (Ultra HD), 4k, and rarely called 2160p
   - This is the native resolution of my new Dell U2723QE monitor.
   - In cinema, 4k means 4096x2160 (called DCI 4k).
 In computing, 4k UHD
     is 3840x2160.
   - At 27", this is 163px/inch.
-Retina pixel density is achieved at a viewing distance of 21" (calculated from a website calculator).
-So this is more-or-less retina density to me (I'm about 20-24" from my computer screen at my desk).
+That is substantially lower PPI than the 2019 MBP 16" (lower resolution, but also smaller screen).
+  - However, to compare screen quality, we might want to compare PPD.
+At 24" viewing distance, a 27" UHD monitor has a 74 PPD.
+That is comparable to the MBP.
+  - At 20" viewing distance, this drops to 63 PPD.
+  - If 57 PPD is taken as the definition of retina, then the monitor achieves retina quality.
   - I appear to be perfectly happy with my Dell U2723QE 27" UHD resolution and pixel density.
 - 5120x2880: 5K